Connect with us and one of our team members will be happy to assist you.

 In the fall of 1988, the kennel facility was added to provide boarding and grooming areas.
 Once again, most of the construction was completed by Joel and his now several employees.

 The community’s need for a full service veterinary clinic for both large and small animals soon resulted in the need for a larger staff and more veterinarians.
-The result was a formation of a veterinary team of seven veterinarians and a team of nearly twenty technicians, receptionists, and kennel staff, with many developing expertise in their particular area of interest.
+The result was a formation of a veterinary team of more than half a dozen veterinarians and a team of nearly twenty technicians, receptionists, and kennel staff, with many developing expertise in their particular area of interest.

 In July 2015, a major revision of North Simcoe Veterinary Services lobby was begun.
 Recognizing the need for more room, Dr. Joel Rumney broke ground for the extension.